Overview of International Trading Track

 Industry readiness through a broad-based curriculum

-SMU students can apply for the International Trading Track or Maritime Economics Track at any point in time.
-They will be required to submit an application form to ITI@SMU.
+Students can apply for the International Trading Track (ITT) and Maritime Business & Operations Track (MBOT) at any point in their academic term.

 Learn more about the experiential learning opportunities as well as the credit and non-credit courses which undergraduate get to select under the two tracks